Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Preliminaries

-where the last term is the Kullback-Leibler (KL) divergence of the variational distribution $q_\psi(z)$ from the posterior $p(z|x)$.
-Since the marginal log likelihood $\log p(x)$ is constant with respect to $\psi$, this implies that maximizing $\operatorname{ELBO}(q_\psi)$ is equivalent with minimizing the KL divergence $\text{KL}(q_\psi(z) || p(z | x))$.
-Importantly, the former is computable, despite that the latter is not because of the dependency on the normalisation constant of the posterior.

-Observe that the KL divergence is the expectation of the log-density mismatch $\log p(z | x) - \log p_\psi(z)$ with respect to the variational distribution $p_\psi(z)$.
-This means that the KL divergence places great importance on the log-density mismatch in the high-probability region of $p_\psi(z)$.
-A potential issue with standard VI stems from this property.
-Maximizing the ELBO---equivalently minimising the KL divergence---does not enforce the variational distribution $q_\psi(z|x)$ to accurately estimate the tail probability of the posterior $p(z|x)$.
-It often prioritises finding one high-probability mode of a potentially multimodal posterior $p(z | x)$, leading to underestimation of the posterior variance.
-This motivates the development of more advanced objectives in VI, which will be discussed in \Cref{sec:IW-ELBO}.
+This lower bound induces the fundamental decomposition $\log p(x) = \operatorname{ELBO}(q_\psi) + \text{KL}(q_\psi(z) || p(z | x))$, where the latter term is the Kullback-Leibler (KL) divergence from the variational distribution to the posterior.
+Because the log marginal likelihood $\log p(x)$ is constant with respect to $\psi$, maximizing the ELBO is equivalent to minimizing this KL divergence.
+However, because the KL divergence is the expectation of $\log q_\psi(z)-\log p(z|x)$ taken with respect to $q_\psi(z)$, it places disproportionate importance on the log-density mismatch in high-probability regions of the variational distribution.
+Consequently, maximizing the ELBO might not enforce accurate estimation of the posterior tail probabilities; rather, it frequently prioritizes finding a single high-probability mode of a potentially multimodal posterior $p(z|x)$, leading to a well-documented systematic underestimation of the posterior variance.

-VI is not limited to the case where the latent variable $z$ is the model parameter.
-Some models, such as state-space models and generative models, have a separate model parameter $\theta$ on top of the latent variable $z$.
-For example, variational autoencoders consist of encoder and decoder neural networks parametrised by $\theta$.
-They define a joint probability $p(x, z \mid \theta)$ over data $x$ and the encoder output $z$, conditional on the parameter $\theta$.
-Ideally, the model parameter $\theta$ is optimised though maximisation of the marginal log likelihood $\log p(x \mid \theta)$.
-However, the marginal log likelihood $\log p(x \mid \theta)$ is not computable.
-Alternatively, ELBO can be used as an approximation of the marginal log likelihood, where the model parameter $\theta$ and the variational parameter $\psi$ of the variational distribution over $z$ are jointly optimised.
-We do not consider this setting in this paper.
-Still, our analysis, on the Wasserstein gradient and SNR, holds regardless of the conditional dependency of $p(x, z)$ to the additional parameter $\theta$.